gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

     </button>
 <div id="a1" class="usa-accordion-content" markdown="1">

 If you’re a FERS employee hired after July 31, 2010, your agency has automatically enrolled you in the TSP and 3% of your basic pay is deducted each pay period and deposited in the traditional balance of your TSP account.
+You also receive Agency Automatic (1%) Contributions that you're entitled to keep after you meet the [vesting] requirement.

 If you’re a FERS employee hired before August 1, 2010, you already have a TSP account with accruing Agency Automatic (1%) Contributions.
-In addition, you can make contributions to your account from your pay and receive Agency Matching Contributions.
+In addition, you can choose to make contributions to your account from your pay and receive Agency Matching Contributions.

 To make a contribution election, use your agency’s electronic payroll system (e.g., Employee Express) or complete and submit [Form TSP-1](/PDF/forms/tsp-1.pdf), *Election Form*.